iAmG-r00t/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 	- The function should print the second half of the string.
 	- If the number of characters is odd, the function should print the last `n` characters of the string where `n = (length_of_the_string - 1) / 2)`
 	- Compile the code this way: `gcc -Wall -pedantic -Werror -Wextra -std=gnu89 _putchar.c 7-main.c 7-puts_half.c -o 7-puts_half`
+8. [Arrays are not pointer](./8-print_array.c) : A C function program that prints `n` elements of an array of integers, followed by a new line.
+	- Prototype: `void print_array(int *a, int n);`
+	- Where `n` is the number of elements of the array to be printed.
+	- Numbers must be separated by comma, followed by a space.
+	- The numbers should be displayed in the same order as they are stored in the array.
+	- You are not allowed to use `printf`.